AlexLight96/AlexLight96/README.md

 - 👋 Hi, I’m @AlexLight96
 - 👀 I love to play videogames, soulslike, rpg, action, shooters, retro.
 I also love listening to music like synthwave or kpop.
-- 🌱 I’m currently learning Ruby on Rails and Angular.
-Currently studying Software Engineering at Cenfotec University.
+- 🌱 Software Engineering student at Cenfotec University.
 - ⚡ Fun fact: I love playing Yugioh and to watch a lot of animes.

 <!---